Artificial Intelligence in Healthcare

-Digitalization, automation and Artificial Intelligence (AI) are rapidly changing the healthcare sector.
-In clinics, hospitals and doctor's office, electronic health records (EHR), data management systems, AI-supported evaluations, predictions and resource planning, robot assistants in the OR, intelligent assistants and many other technologies are on the rise.
+Digitalization, automation and artificial intelligence (AI) are rapidly changing the healthcare sector.
+In clinics, hospitals and doctors' offices, electronic health records (EHR), data management systems, AI-supported evaluations, predictions and resource planning, robot assistants in the OR, intelligent assistants and many other technologies are on the rise.
 Doctors, healthcare professionals and patients are increasingly being supported by cognitive systems - from the initial telemedical consultation and AI-supported diagnosis to individualized therapy and aftercare at home.
 Digitally networking distributed patient data, public health data and data from health apps and smart wearables is the basis for individualized and optimized healthcare services.

 Graphic about the digital patient journey